Game Cinematic and Video Production Services

 AnimationTrack Character and object animations

-Custom tracks via PlayableBehaviour + PlayableAsset — key capability for complex cutscenes.
-For example, a track managing post-processing overrides, smooth DOF blending, or syncing subtitles with audio.
+Custom tracks via PlayableBehaviour + PlayableAsset are key for complex cutscenes.
+For example, a track for controlling post-processing overrides, smooth DOF blend, or synchronizing subtitles with audio tracks.
+Over the years, we've implemented over 20 custom tracks for specific tasks.

 Cinemachine: Virtual Cameras

-Cinemachine fundamentally changes camera workflow.
-Instead of one camera with keyframes—a system of virtual cameras (CinemachineVirtualCamera, CinemachineFreeLook, CinemachineStateDrivenCamera) that smoothly transition via blend rules.
+Cinemachine fundamentally changes the approach to camera work.
+Instead of a single camera with keyframes, it's a system of virtual cameras (CinemachineVirtualCamera, CinemachineFreeLook, CinemachineStateDrivenCamera) between which the main camera smoothly transitions according to blend rules.

-CinemachineVirtualCamera — the primary tool.
+• CinemachineVirtualCamera – the main tool.
 Each virtual camera has its own Body (how the camera follows the target) and Aim (how the camera looks at the target).
-Useful combinations:
+Combinations:

 • Transposer + Composer: camera follows the character, keeping them in frame

-• DoNothing + DoNothing: completely static camera, controlled via keyframes
+• DoNothing + DoNothing: fully static camera, controlled by keyframes

-Dolly Track (CinemachinePathBase + CinemachineTrackedDolly) — camera moves along a spline.
-Perfect for flybys and cinematic passes: designers define the path in the scene, animators control position via Timeline.
+• Dolly Track (CinemachinePathBase + CinemachineTrackedDolly) – camera moves along a spline.
+Designer sets the path in the scene, animator controls position on the path via Timeline.

-Camera Blend in CinemachineBrain: transitions between virtual cameras can be Cut, Ease In/Out, Linear, or via custom AnimationCurve.
-For dialogue scenes, standard is Cut between lines, Ease for emotional transitions.
+• Camera Blend in CinemachineBrain: transition between virtual cameras can be Cut, Ease In/Out, Linear, or via custom AnimationCurve.
+For dialogue scenes, the standard is Cut between lines, Ease for emotional transitions.

-Jitter when following characters — frequent problem when physics update frequency (FixedUpdate) doesn't match rendering.
+Jitter when following a character – a common problem when physics update frequency (FixedUpdate) doesn't match rendering.
 Solution: CinemachineVirtualCamera > Body > Binding Mode: World Space + enable Stabilize Roll.
-If insufficient—custom CinemachineExtension with additional position smoothing.
+If insufficient, a custom CinemachineExtension with additional position smoothing.
+Tested on projects with 30-60 FPS.

-Lighting mismatch between gameplay and cutscene—occurs when switching between Unity scenes or using different Lighting Settings.
-Solved via Volume Profile Override on CinemachineVirtualCamera or Timeline ControlTrack to activate the right Volume.
+Lighting mismatch between gameplay and cutscene – occurs when switching between Unity scenes or using different Lighting Settings.
+In URP/HDRP, solved via Volume Profile Override on CinemachineVirtualCamera or via Timeline ControlTrack to activate the required Volume.

-Lip sync — for dialogue with voice-over, use Salsa LipSync (Unity) or native Audio2Face (Unreal + MetaHuman).
-Basic approach — viseme-driven animation via AnimationTrack with keyframes per line.
+Lip sync – for dialogue scenes with voiceover, we use Salsa LipSync (Unity) or native Audio2Face (Unreal + MetaHuman).
+Basic level is viseme-driven animation via AnimationTrack with keyframes per line.

-Unreal's Sequencer is the functional equivalent of Timeline with key differences.
-For cinematic-quality cutscenes, Sequencer is more convenient:
+Unreal's Sequencer is a functional analog of Timeline, but with several differences.
+For cinematic-level cutscenes, Sequencer is more convenient:

-• Movie Render Queue instead of Play Mode for final render—provides path tracing, motion blur with subsampling, and frame-perfect consistency
+• Movie Render Queue instead of Play Mode for final render – provides path tracing, motion blur with subsampling, and consistent frame-by-frame results

-• Level Sequence Actor allows subsequence nesting—convenient for large projects where different cutscene parts are worked on in parallel
+• Level Sequence Actor allows nesting Subsequences – convenient for large projects where different parts of a cutscene are worked on in parallel

 • Control Rig integration: direct FK/IK rig control in Sequencer without switching to Animation Blueprint